Intevation/intelmq-mailgen/README.md

 Database
 --------

-The `intelmq-events` database should already have been set up during the configuration of the certbund-contact expert bot.
-For use with MailGen it needs to be extended.
+The `intelmq-events` database and the `intelmq` database-user should already have set up by the configuration of the output/postgresql bot.
+For use with MailGen it needs to be extended:

+As user postgres:
+1. Create a new database-user: createuser --encrypted --pwprompt intelmq_mailgen

-As user postgres, run:
+As user intelmq:
+1. Extend the database:
     psql -f sql/notifications.sql intelmq-events

-The `notifications.sql` script creates two roles, one for each task to be performed in the event database:

- 1. inserting new events (usually via IntelMQ's postgresql output bot) and
- 2. sending notification mails (via intelmq-mailgen).

-We need two user accounts to actually log in and perform the tasks:

-    # user for intelmq-mailgen:
-    createuser --encrypted --pwprompt intelmq_mailgen
-    psql -c "GRANT eventdb_send_notifications TO intelmq_mailgen" intelmq-events
+2. Grant `intelmq` the right to insert new events via a trigger: psql -c "GRANT eventdb_insert TO intelmq" intelmq-events

-    # user for postgresql output bot:
-    psql -c "GRANT eventdb_insert TO intelmq" intelmq-events
+3. Grant the new user the right to send out notifications: psql -c "GRANT eventdb_send_notifications TO intelmq_mailgen" intelmq-events

 Configuration